 Best Hotel in Manchester: Motel One

-Motel One offers surprisingly affordable rates for their modern, fresh, bright, and beautiful rooms.
+Motel One is a B&B in Manchester that offers surprisingly affordable rates for their modern, fresh, bright, and beautiful rooms.
 It’s perfectly located in a central-city location and offers all the amenities a guest could need.
 You always have to love a buffet breakfast.
 Save us some croissants!

 Manchester City Centre